-Max Endurance Sets - Pull-ups/progressions plus weights and dumbbells at sub-max effort (moderate intensity):
+Max endurance sets -- Pull-ups/progressions plus weights and dumbbells at sub-max effort (moderate intensity):

 Build your endurance with this workout.
-Shoot for 50-100 total repetitions during your workout by combining unassisted pull-ups, partial ROM pull-ups, assisted pull-ups, negatives, weighted negatives, jumping pull-ups, pull-downs, bicep curls, etc. Select at least 4-5 pull-up progression exercises and perform them (in addition to unassisted pull-ups) until your total pulling repetitions reaches 50-100 reps in a workout.
+Shoot for 50-100 total repetitions during your workout by combining unassisted pull-ups, partial ROM pull-ups, assisted pull-ups, negatives, weighted negatives, jumping pull-ups, pull-downs, biceps curls, etc. Select at least 4-5 pull-up progression exercises and perform them (in addition to unassisted pull-ups) until your total pulling repetitions reaches 50-100 reps in a workout.
 Do not go to failure; stop each set a few reps short of failure to maximize volume.

 Follow workout with a run or ruck distance of your choice/capability.

-REST EXERCISE IN BETWEEN PULL-UP SETS: Select running, squats, lunges, pushups, abs, lower back (calisthenics or weight).
+Rest exercise between pull-up sets: Select running, squats, lunges, push-ups, abs, lower back (calisthenics or weight).

-Follow workout with run, ruck, or swim, or combination of the three options.
+Follow workout with run, ruck or swim, or combination of the three options.

-Pyramid Workout - Use a combination of unassisted pull-ups and assisted pull-ups (upon failing) to complete the required quantity of pull-ups for each set:
+Pyramid workout: Use a combination of unassisted pull-ups and assisted pull-ups (upon failing) to complete the required quantity of pull-ups for each set:

-Follow workout with run, ruck, or swim, or combination of the three options.
+Follow workout with run, ruck or swim, or combination of the three options.

 As you can see, when making the pull-up an endurance exercise, pull-down and pull-up assist machines are not totally useless.
-Even-though they should not be used as the primary means for working the pull-up movement pattern, they certainly have their place in a strength/muscle stamina training routine, as do other auxiliary exercises (lat pull-downs, push-ups, etc) that work the pull-up muscles (back, biceps, lats, shoulders, grip, etc.).
+Even though they should not be used as the primary means for working the pull-up movement pattern, they certainly have their place in a strength/muscle stamina training routine.
+So do other auxiliary exercises (lat pulldowns, push-ups, etc.) that work the pull-up muscles (back, biceps, lats, shoulders, grip, etc.).